DanTup/sdk/pkg/analysis_server/tool/lsp_spec/lsp_specification.md

 #### <a href="#textDocument_synchronization" name="textDocument_synchronization" class="anchor">Text Document Synchronization</a>

-Client support for `textDocument/open`, `textDocument/change` and `textDocument/close` notifications is mandatory in the protocol and clients can not opt out supporting them.
-This includes both full and incremental syncronization in the `textDocument/change` notification.
+Client support for `textDocument/didOpen`, `textDocument/didChange` and `textDocument/didClose` notifications is mandatory in the protocol and clients can not opt out supporting them.
+This includes both full and incremental synchronization in the `textDocument/didChange` notification.
 In addition a server must either implement all three of them or none.
 Their capabilities are therefore controlled via a combined client and server capability.

-<a href="#textDocument_synchronization_cc" name="textDocument_synchronization_cc" class="anchor"></a>_Client Capability_:
+<a href="#textDocument_synchronization_cc" name="textDocument_synchronization_cc" class="anchor">_Client Capability_:</a>
 * property path (optional): `textDocument.synchronization.dynamicRegistration`
 * property type: `boolean`

 Controls whether text document synchronization supports dynamic registration.

-<a href="#textDocument_synchronization_sc" name="textDocument_synchronization_sc" class="anchor"></a>_Server Capability_:
+<a href="#textDocument_synchronization_sc" name="textDocument_synchronization_sc" class="anchor">_Server Capability_:</a>
 * property path (optional): `textDocumentSync`
 * property type: `TextDocumentSyncKind | TextDocumentSyncOptions`.
 The below definition of the `TextDocumentSyncOptions` only covers the properties specific to the open, change and close notifications.
 A complete definition covering all properties can be found [here](#textDocument_didClose):